fcambus/spleen/README.md

 - Add extended character set for sizes where it makes sense (everything but the 5x8 version)
 - Release 1.0.0
+- Add bigger sizes (24x48 and 32x64) for 4K monitors

 ## Usage